huangli712/iQIST/docs/src/ch02/full.md

-# Build iQIST at one step
+# Build iQIST At One Step

 When the system is ready and the compiling environment is configured correctly, you can try to compile the iQIST software package right now.
 Let's start now.